Section 1231 Property

 The sale of property with business and personal use must be treated as 2 sales, with the basis, depreciation, and selling price allocated to the business- and the personal-use gain or loss.
 Since first-year expensing cannot be claimed for property not used more than 50% for business, first-year expensing is also recaptured if it was claimed on listed property, if business use for any year within the recovery period does not exceed 50%.

 Other sections of the tax code also determine how gain is computed on property in which depreciation has been claimed.
-Some depreciable business equipment and livestock is governed by IRC §1245, so it is sometimes referred to as §1245 property.
-If the depreciated property was realty, then it is sometimes referred to as a §1250 asset.
+Some depreciable business equipment and livestock is governed by IRC §1245, so it is sometimes called §1245 property.
+If the depreciated property was realty, then it is sometimes called a §1250 asset.
 The disposition of property subject to depreciation recapture is generally reported on Form 4797, Sales of Business Property.

 Other types of disposition of property subject to recapture rules include gifts and inheritance of depreciable property, charitable donations, installment sales, like-kind exchanges and involuntary conversions.
 The donee of a gift receives the carryover basis of the donor and will also be subject to the recapture rules that would have applied if the donor had sold the property.
 The deduction for charitable donations is reduced by the depreciation claimed on the property.
 For installment sales, depreciation recapture is fully taxable in the year of the sale.
 If a partnership claims depreciation on property that is later distributed to a partner, then the partner will be subject to the depreciation recapture rules when the property is finally disposed of.